apache/nuttx-apps/nshlib/README.md

   `/etc`, but that can be changed with this setting.
 This must be a absolute path beginning with `/`.

-- `CONFIG_NSH_SYSINITSCRIPT` – This is the relative path to the system init script within the mountpoint.
-The default is `init.d/rc.sysinit`.
-This is a relative path and must not start with `/`.

-- `CONFIG_NSH_INITSCRIPT` – This is the relative path to the startup script within the mountpoint.
-The default is `init.d/rcS`.
-This is a relative path and must not start with `/`.

 - `CONFIG_NSH_ROMFSDEVNO` – This is the minor number of the ROMFS block device.
   The default is `0` corresponding to `/dev/ram0`.